Haivision/srt/docs/socket-groups.md

 connection even if the group connection doesn't break by itself, but you don't have enough bandwidth coverage from existing links.

-As there could be various ways as to how to implement balancing algorithm, there's a framework provided to implement various methods, and two algorithms are currently provided:
+As there could be more than one way to implement a balancing algorithm, there is a framework for to implementing various methods, so that new algorithms are easier to provide in future.
+Currently there are two algorithms provided:

 1. `fixed`.
 In this algorithm you specify the share that is given to particular link manually through the `weight` parameter.
 The weight